richie-omondi/alx-high_level_programming/0x01-python-if_else_loops_functions/README.md

 - You are not allowed to store characters in a variable
 - You are not allowed to import any module

+The chr() function returns the character that represents the specified unicode number.
+For example, chr(97) returns ‘a’.123

+The end parameter specifies what to print at the end of the line.
+The default value is ‘\n’, which means a new line.
+By setting end=“” you are telling Python not to print anything at the end of the line, so the characters are printed next to each other.

 # 3-print_alphabt.py